jamsea/blog-jameshush-com/content/blog/monitoring-and-alerting/index.md

 Users should _never_ report an issue before the business knows about it.

-I've said this in front of engineering teams
+I've said this in front of engineering teams.
 How is this possible?

 # Metrics every piece of software should be monitoring